List of AMC engines

-The American Motors Corporation (AMC) used V8, straight-6, V6, and straight-4 engines in various passenger automobiles and Jeep vehicles from 1954 onward.
-American Motors designed some of its engines; others were inherited from its constituents.
-The company bought other engines or engine designs from other manufacturers.
+The American Motors Corporation (AMC) used straight-4, V4, straight-6, V6, and V8 engines in various passenger automobiles and Jeep vehicles from 1954 onward.
+Some engines were inherited from the merger of Nash and Hudson to form AMC in 1954, and from AMC's 1970 acquisition of Jeep from Kaiser.
+Several were designed entirely by the automaker.
+To reduce development costs and meet shifting market demands, AMC used a mix of its own engineering and engines sourced from Packard, General Motors, Volkswagen, and Renault.
+Engines built by AMC also saw use in cars and trucks made by other companies.
+The in-house-developed I6 and V8 designs were continued to be built after Chrysler acquired AMC in 1987.

 Four cylinder engines

 American Motors used several four-cylinder engine designs.

 Air-cooled 108

-This 1.767 L unit is an AMC designed air-cooled V4 engine that was only used in AMC's lightweight aluminium-bodied M422 'Mighty Mite' military vehicle, built from January 1960 to January 1963 as an air transportable (by the helicopters of the time) Jeep for the U.S. Marine Corps.
-This engine was unsuitable for regular passenger car use mainly due to its relatively small displacement and power output.
+This 1.767 L unit is an AMC designed air-cooled V4 engine that was only used in AMC's lightweight aluminium-bodied M422 'Mighty Mite' military vehicle, built from January 1960 to January 1963 as an air transportable (by the helicopters of the time) Jeep for the United States Marine Corps.
+This engine was unsuitable for regular passenger-car use because it was purpose-designed and had a relatively small displacement and power output.